Nathercia-Goncalves/Terraform_Oracle/README.md

 https://medium.com/@gmusumeci/how-to-configure-oracle-oci-cli-in-5-minutes-a52bbf5d6d51

 ## Before running the oci setup config please do the following:
+# You will need to fill out env_variable.sh also
 ## User OCID:
 Go to the three lines in the left hand side in the upper page